syncfusion-content/blazor-docs/blazor/gantt-chart/resource-view.md

 Within the Gantt chart, you have the capability to reposition the taskbar among different resources.
 This functionality can be enabled by setting the `AllowTaskbarDragAndDrop` property within `GanttTaskbarSettings` to a value of `true`.

 This allows you to effortlessly move the taskbar vertically, allowing for the smooth transfer of tasks between different resources.
-This intuitive maneuver simplifies task scheduling and enhances the overall management of your resources.
-Whether you need to reassign tasks to different resources or optimize resource allocation.
+This allows you to simplify task scheduling and enhance the overall management of your resources.
+Whether you need to reassign tasks to different resources or optimize resource allocation, you can achieve these goals effortlessly.

 ```cshtml